Bourkekev/ms1-music-school/README.md

 ## Issues I had to overcome
 When using an image in the Bootstrap card (for Our Teachers), and I applied padding to the image, it caused the image to get squashed horizontally a bit.
 This was to do with Bootstrap using `display:flex; and flex-direction:column;` on the card.
 To correct this I wrapped the image in a div, so it was not getting affected directly.

+I used a [Favicon Generator](https://realfavicongenerator.net/) to create my favicons which generates many variations for different browsers and devices.
+It recommends to put these into the website root and some html to put into your page head, but I found on GitHub Pages this did not work.
+It seems it was looking for the favicon in my account root rather than the project root, so I would need to change the path.
+So while doing this it made sense to clean up my root folder as the generator created 10 files to put in the root.

 ## Credits